 OPPD and Nebraska’s public power providers play a big part in luring companies – and jobs – to the state.
-One of the biggest draws is the state’s reputation for providing reliable power and a recent report backs that up as.
+One of the biggest draws is the state’s reputation for providing reliable electricity.
+A recent report backs that up.

 According to data released in April 2018 by the U.S. Energy Information Administration, Nebraska’s 2016 average electricity customer outage duration was the nation’s lowest.
 Excluding major events, that duration was 27 minutes.
 The nation’s highest average was West Virginia at 6 hours.

 In 2016, the most recent data available, the country’s 145 million electric customers experienced an average of 1.3 interruptions and went without power for four hours during the year.

 Electric reliability is generally measured by two metrics showing the duration and frequency of outages: System Average Interruption Duration Index (SAIDI) and System Average Interruption Frequency Index (SAIFI).

-OPPD is also finishing a rebuild of a stretch of transmission line that was destroyed by last June’s storm.
-That rebuilt line will be more resilient and provide greater capacity.
+OPPD is also nearly done rebuilding a stretch of transmission line destroyed by the June 2017 storm.
+The project will add resiliency and provide greater capacity to that line.